sajjadGG/book-python/advanced/decorators/about.rst

 Rationale
 =========
+.. versionadded:: 2.4
-* Introduced in :pep:`318` - Decorators for Functions and Methods in 2003 for Python 2.4
+    :pep:`318` -- Decorators for Functions and Methods

 * Decorator is an object, which takes another object as it's argument
 * Decorators can: